Frequently Asked Questions

 How Do I Choose a Pet Crematory?

 When considering aftercare for a beloved pet, owners want a cremation facility they can trust.
-It is a goal of ours to help our clients make informed decisions and to ultimately make a very difficult time easier.
+It's our goal to help clients make informed decisions and to ultimately make a very difficult time easier.
 With this in mind, we have linked to an article from the International Association of Pet Cemeteries and Crematories (IAOPCC).
 This is an association we proudly belong to and we strictly adhere to its standards and terminology. read more...

 May I inspect the facility where my pet's aftercare will be performed?